Adding Reconfiguration to Zielonka's Asynchronous Automata: Conclusion and Discussion

 The issues of mobile and reconfigurable communication raise a question regarding ``how much'' communication is performed in a computation.
-Given a language recognized by a a Zielonka automaton (distributively), the independence relation between letters is fixed by the language.
-It follows that two distributed systems in the form of Zielonka automata accepting (distributively) the same language must have the same independence relation between letters.
+Given a language recognized by an asynchronous automaton (distributively), the independence relation between letters is fixed by the language.
+It follows that two distributed systems in the form of asynchronous automata accepting (distributively) the same language must have the same independence relation between letters.
 However, this does not mean that they agree on the distribution of the alphabet.
 In case of two different distributed alphabets, what makes one better than the other?
 This question becomes even more important with systems with reconfigurable communication interfaces.
-Particularly, in channeled transition systems, the connectivity changes from state to state, which makes comparison even harder.
+Particularly, in reconfigurable asynchronous automata, the connectivity changes from state to state, which makes comparison even harder.
 How does one measure (and later reduce or minimize) the amount of communication in a system while maintaining the same behavior?
-We note that for the system in Section~\ref{sec:lower bound}, the maximal number of connections per agent is four regardless of how many channels are in the system.
-Dually, the Zielonka automaton for the same language requires every agent that participates meaningfully in the interaction to have number of connections equivalent to the parameter $n$.
-Is less connectivity better than more connectivity?
+To start answering these questions, we introduced a measure of cost of communication that is partitioned between passive and active costs.
+The passive cost corresponds to the machinery that is used and the active costs corresponds to the actual interaction.
+For this notion of cost, we show some tradeoffs between AA and different RAA for the same languages.
+We leave further studies of the \emph{cost of communication} as an interesting question for further research.

-The issues of who is connected and to with whom information is shared also have implications for security and privacy.
+The issues of ``who is connected'' and ``with whom information is shared'' also have implications for security and privacy.
 Reconfiguration allowed us to share communication only with those who ``need to know''.
 Fixed topology forced us to disseminate information widely.
 If we intend to use language models and models of concurrency in applications that involve security and privacy we need a way to reason about dissemination of information and comparing formalisms also based on knowledge and information.

 {\bf Acknowledgments}